 In Britain, a survey found that 74 percent of small businesses reported a security breach in 2015.
 Mark Smith at The Guardian reported, “Experts are warning that not only are small businesses now in the crosshairs of cyber criminals, but they are also rapidly becoming their favourite targets, and are often grossly unprepared.”

 Data security professionals identified two primary reasons why small businesses are common victims of hackers and identity theft.
 The first reason is small businesses assume they are too small to attract cyber thieves.
 So, they fail to protect themselves adequately.
 The issue is cyber thieves are aware of this weakness and they take advantage of it.

 Another reason is a tight budget.
-However, ignoring this risk and hoping it never happens may save you money in the short term but the expenses associated with hacking could range from slight inconvenience, to reputation damage, loss of customer information, fines, and to top it, company closure.
-So if you think small business owners are not among who needs cyber liability insurance, think again.
+However, ignoring this risk and hoping it never happens may save you money in the short term but the expenses associated with hacking could range from a slight inconvenience to reputation damage, loss of customer information, fines, and to top it, company closure.
+So if you think small business owners are not among those who need cyber liability insurance, think again.
 Business owners generally should not fail to safeguard their systems.

 3. Data Breaches Can Make You Go Out of Business

 Without cyber liability insurance, you will have to foot the costs for damages that result from a breach.
 A report by The National Cyber Security Alliance in Washington DC states that one in five small businesses will undergo a data breach and a whopping 60 percent would have to close their doors because they can’t recuperate from the financial fall.

 Even a considerably minor breach can make a business lose thousands in information technology (IT) costs and associated cleanup.
 The expenses typically include: